codecode-beep/medicAI/README.md

 **MedIntel AI is for informational and educational purposes only.** It does not provide medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional for health decisions.
 Do not use this tool in emergencies.

 ---

-## License

-MIT — use freely, attribute kindly, and build something that helps people understand their health data.